Datapack-Technical-by-EstEarth/en/src/technical/structure.md

-# โครงสร้างไฟล์ดาต้าแพ็ค
+# Datapack file structure

-## เกี่ยวกับ
+## About

-สำหรับแสดงตัวอย่างหนึ่งในโครงสร้างไฟล์ดาต้าแพ็คที่สวยงาม เป็นระเบียบ จัดกลุ่มได้ง่าย ง่ายต่อการอ่าน พัฒนา และ ซ่อมบำรุง
+For example, one of the beautiful file structures is easy to organize and group.
+Easy to read, develop and maintain.

-## ตัวอย่างที่เป็นไปได้ในแต่ละกรณี
+## Examples are possible in each case.

-### ดาต้าแพ็คหลายชุด
+### Multiple packs

-### ดาต้าแพ็คชุดเดียว
+### Standalone pack